top of page

 EMOTIONAL FORESIGHT

 My background is in architecture, economics, psychology, virtual reality, and visual storytelling.
-Each of those disciplines taught a different way to read systems, feel spaces, and recognize patterns before they become obvious.
+Each of these disciplines taught me a different way to read systems, feel environments, and recognize patterns before they become obvious.

-Today I work at the intersection of all of them.
-The world has more technology than ever to show the future and less ability to feel it.
-I work with foresight researchers, futures teams, and leadership teams to close that gap — turning brilliant scenario work into something a room can sit with, decide from, and remember.
+I work with foresight researchers, futures teams, and leadership teams to close that gap — turning brilliant scenario work into something people can enter, sense, discuss, decide from, and remember.

 Based in Hannover.
 Working everywhere.